JasiHime/jasihime.github.io/webpage/docs/guides/slurm.md

 ### Modify Job
 After scheduling your job you still have limited options to modify your job.
 If your job has not started yet, you are able to change almost all parameters.
 If it is running already, a lot of things will be locked the way it is.

 To modify the job use the `scontrol` utility.
-If run `scontrol show JobID=<JobID>` you see all available parameters.
+If you run `scontrol show JobID=<JobID>` you see all available parameters.
 Here an example where we lower the runtime limit to 3 days:

 ```
 scontrol update JobID=<JobID> TimeLimit=3-00:00:00
 ```

-### Delete Job
+### Delete / Cancel Job
 To delete a job you can use the `scancel` utility followed by your JobID.

 ```